Tuesday, October 23, 2012

 2 cup boiled pasta (Penne, Macroni, Fusilli or any other similar type)

-1/2 cup of sliced Onions,
+1/2 cup of onions

 2 table spoon corn kernels.
 If they are not the frozen ones, then cook them in water for 4-5 mins.